PranavPatil7/RUSTIO/README.md

 `tokio-uring` requires a very recent linux kernel.
 (Not even all kernels with io_uring support will work) In particular `5.4.0` does not work (This is standard on Ubuntu 20.4).
 However `5.11.0` (the ubuntu hwe image) does work.

-## Project status

-The `tokio-uring` project is still very young.
-Currently, we are focusing on supporting filesystem and network operations.
-Eventually, we will add safe APIs for all io-uring compatible operations.

-## License

-This project is licensed under the [MIT license].

-[MIT license]: LICENSE

-### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in tokio-uring by you, shall be licensed as MIT, without any additional terms or conditions.